cms-sw/cmssw/Configuration/Geometry/README.md

 The script also handles the common and forward elements of the geometry:
 *  O9: detailed cavern description, changes for modified CALO region for endcap part, no overlaps inside the Muon System, new support structure, newer definition of calorimeter boundaries, support the additional notch in ETL
 * O10: same as O9 with changes needed to support the shields for DT
+* O11: same as O10 with changes needed to support the forward muon shield in F19

 * F8: modifications needed to accommodate detailed cavern, forward shield, HFNose; ZDC description is removed.
 * F9: same as F8 after removing overlap in rotated shield
+* F10: same as F9 after including the forward muon shield

 Several detector combinations have been generated:
 * D104 = T35+C22+M14+I17+O9+F8